Object-oriented programming

 Pillars of the Object-Oriented Programming

-To promote a practical approach during this course, I will investigate details of the object-oriented programming concept and its features using examples you may find in the file ObjectOrientedProgrammingFundamentals.
+.
 Inheritance, encapsulation, and abstraction are primary pillars of the object-oriented programming concept.
 Inheritance enables you to create new classes that reuse, extend, implement, and modify the behavior defined in other classes.
 The class whose members are inherited is called the base class, and the class that inherits those members is called the derived class.
 A derived class can have only one direct base class.
 Hence, polymorphism can be implemented by defining more than one derived class from a base one.
 As a result, polymorphism is often referred to as the next pillar of object-oriented programming although it is an effect of inheritance from the same base.
 Encapsulation refers to the ability of definitions to hide the visibility of the properties, methods, and other members that intentionally must not be referred to from outside of this definition.
 Last but not least is the abstraction which is a definition whose some members don't have an implementation part.

 Inheritance (Segment)

-You may find an example where the inheritance is used in the file Segment.
-It contains a definition of a base class called Coordinates and a definition of the derived class called Segment.
-The Segment class reuses the x, and y fields defined in the base class and extends it by adding the NextSegment property.
-Next time I will provide examples of how to implement and modify the base type in the derived type.
-From this example, we can learn that the constructor is not inherited but the constructor of the base class must be called by the constructor of the derived class.
-Examples of how to use these types we can find in the unit tests project.
-Operator new creates an instance of the selected type and calls the constructor to set up the internal state of this instance.
-The instance is called an object and is stateful.
-Again the constructor is not called to create a new object but to set up it instead.
-The local variable first is responsible to hold the reference to the first object in the created sequence where each object knows which is the next one.
-For all reference types, we have a common constant null that can be assigned to a variable to point out that there is no associated object.
+that can be assigned to a variable to point out that there is no associated object.
 Assigning a null value means that the variable is not pointing to any object.
 Exactly this case can be observed in line 24.
 In other words, if the object doesn't point to the next one it means that the object is the last in the stream.
 It is worth stressing that at design time we have only one single type, but at run time we can use this type to instantiate a stream with an unlimited number of objects interconnected to create a stream.
 Second observation refers to the possibility to process independently members of an object.
 The class type is a kind of record and to select a member we can use the dot operator and the member name that must be unique in the class context.
 For example, this qualified name is used as the selector in lines 26 and 27.
 Because the objects have references instead of unique names hence to select an object member we must use browsing instead of qualified names.
 An example of browsing, we have in lines 35 and 36.
 Take care that the browsing makes sense only if all values in the chain are not null.

-Abstraction (ObjectOrientedProgrammingFundamentals)
+Abstraction (ObjectOrientedProgrammingFundamentals

 Abstract Class